© Pathastings | Dreamstime.com

-Do you want to stay flu-free this winter?
-Are you curious about immune system supplements–wondering if any of the hundreds available are really effective?
+Do you want to stay flu-free?
+Are you curious about immune system supplements, wondering if any of the hundreds available are really effective?
 Many naturopathic and integrative doctors recommend effective, immune system boosters that can be safely taken long-term during the flu season to help lower the likelihood you’ll get the flu.

 Preventing the Flu with Natural Immune System Supplements

 If you’d like use natural medicine to help stay healthy and flu-free (either in addition to or in place of the flu vaccine) you’re in luck.
 Below is a brief discussion of some of the best-researched herbal and nutritional therapies that have been shown to reduce the likelihood of getting the flu or a viral upper respiratory infection during the flu season.

 But first, don’t forget the basics: